 Were it not for the great intrusiveness of the 1070 Green Street highrise, the district should have been extended to include the fine Tudor Revival firehouse just beyond it, which is being nominated separately.
 Even without the firehouse, the district is a highly unusual and very fine encapsulation of San Francisco's 19th century and early 20th century architectural styles.

 Source: Adapted from the NRHP nomination submitted in 1987.

-To the best of my knowledge, few San Franciscans are aware of the Paris Block, and it is not a tourist destination like nearby Macondray Lane.
+Few San Franciscans are aware of the Paris Block.
+It is not a tourist destination like nearby Macondray Lane.